WuerthPhoenix/tornado/tornado/nats_json_collector/README.md

 }
 ```

-In this case the generated Tornado Event has the topic name as type and contains the whole source data in the payload.
+In this case the generated Tornado Events have *type* equals to the topic name
+and the whole source data in their payload.